xrdocs/design/_blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-two.md

 tags:
   - iosxr
 ---
-In Part One of this series on Service Assurance, I discussed what and why Service Providers need it.
+In [Part One](https://xrdocs.io/design/blogs/2023-05-16-service-assurance-a-guide-for-the-perplexed/) of this series on Service Assurance, I discussed what and why Service Providers need it.
 In Part Two, I take a closer look at the specific protocols and tools you have to accomplish the task.

 ## Active Assurance at Layer 3
 The original form of active assurance are old friends to most network engineers: ping and traceroute.
-Both rely on ICMP messages to report back availability, latency and path information.
+Both rely on ICMP messages to report availability, latency and path information.
 Ubiquitous as they are, ICMP-based utilities face real headwinds as assurance tools.
 For one, ICMP can travel a different path through the network and, indeed, through a device, than normal customer traffic, thus resulting in inaccurate reports of the actual performance.
 In addition, more SPs are enhancing security policies to drop ICMP traffic altogether, rendering these tools less useful.

 To enhance these stalwart tools, Cisco developed a set of performance measurement features collectively referred to as "IP-SLA."
 IP-SLA enabled measurements of loss, delay and jitter to IP endpoints using a variety of operations, including ICMP, UDP, HTTP and more.
 IP-SLA is a form of active assurance that sends and receives probes from the router itself.